Skip to main content

 ToolPurpose

-memory_getFetch exact details by memory id or scoped key.
+memory_getFetch the exact full record by memory id or scoped key.

 memory_rememberStore durable memory when policy allows.